hm-lang/core/proposals/README.md

 or a variable that can be converted to the `count` type.
 Fixed-count array elements will be initialized to the default value of the element type, e.g., 0 for number types.

-Under the hood, fixed-count arrays *are* standard arrays, but they will throw for any operation that changes the array count.  hm-lang attempts to throw compiler errors where possible (i.e., by deleting methods like `pop` or `append`), but there may be runtime errors (e.g., `Array[X] = 3` where `X` is unknown by the compiler).
-Like regular arrays, fixed-count arrays are zero-indexed, so the first element in a fixed-count array `Array` is `Array[0]`.

 Fixed-count arrays can be passed in without a copy to functions taking an array as a readonly argument, but will be of course copied into a resizable array if the argument is writeable.
 Some examples: